codecasupport/playbook/README.md

-# Code CA Open Source playbook
+# CodeCA OpenSource playbook

-Welcome to the Code CA Open Source playbook.
+Welcome to the CodeCA OpenSource playbook.